 2 Objectives of the Focus Group

 The objective of the Focus Group is to support pre-standardisation activities for an open unified study of the metaverse eco-system.
-To this end, the FG aims to create an open framework for collaboration and sharing of expertise and best practices that lead towards international harmonisation on the definition of metaverse and its multimedia related services and applications, which is essential to building the global trust and unified understanding required for the metaverse.
+To this end, the FG aims to create an open platform for collaboration and sharing of expertise, knowledge and best practices that lead towards international harmonisation and standardization on the definition of metaverse, and its multimedia and security and PII protection related services and applications, which is essential to building the global trust, secure and unified understanding required for the metaverse.

 More precisely, the objectives include: